 We are involved from time to time in litigation arising in the ordinary course of business.
-We are not currently aware of any actions against us that would have a material effect on our financial condition or results of operations.
+We are not currently aware of any actions against us that would have a material effect on our consolidated financial position or results of operations.

-NOTE 12 - EQUITY-BASED COMPENSATION
+NOTE 13 - EQUITY-BASED COMPENSATION

-Our currently outstanding equity-based awards were issued under our Equity Plan which provides for the granting of stock options, stock appreciation rights, restricted stock, restricted stock units, dividend equivalent rights, and other equity-based awards or incentive awards.
+Our currently outstanding equity-based awards were issued under the Equity Plan which provides for the granting of stock options, stock appreciation rights, restricted stock, restricted stock units, dividend equivalent rights, and other equity-based awards or incentive awards.

 Stock options granted may be either incentive stock options or non-qualified stock options.
 Vesting terms may vary with each grant, and stock option terms are generally five to ten years.
+We currently have no outstanding stock options.
 We have outstanding equity-based awards in the form of restricted stock awards.
 All of our outstanding equity-based awards are classified as equity.